 We know that the ionosphere is present in the upper atmospheric region and is composed of ionized layers.
 Generally, the ionosphere consists of 4 different layers namely D, E, F1, and F2.
 These layers are present at different heights from the surface of the earth.
 Basically the ionosphere is said to be extended from 60 to 400 Km from the surface of the earth.

 The figure below represents the structure of the ionosphere:

 Each layer has a different concentration of atoms in a way that the ionized layer which is present nearer to the surface of the earth has the highest number of neutral atoms.
 While the middle layer has moderate concentration and the outermost layer consists of a very less number of neutral atoms.

 It is clearly shown in the above figure that the D layer is present at around 50 to 90 km above the surface of the earth.
-While E, F1, and F2 is present at 90 to 140 km, 150 to 250 km and 250 to 400 km respectively above the surface of the earth.
+While E, F1, and F2 are present at 90 to 140 km, 150 to 250 km, and 250 to 400 km respectively above the surface of the earth.

 What is Sky Wave Propagation?